mollynades/YT-Discord-Hook/README.md

 ## Setup

 1. Fork this repo
-2. Set the repository secrets in your forked repo settings
+2. Set the repository secrets in your forked repo settings\
+   (Now I run this with environments, please set your environment name or just delete the config in `.github/workflow/deploy.yml`)

 ```
 CHANNEL_ID // your youtube channel id